Package 'nonprobsvy'

 pop_size

-an optional double with population size.
+an optional double value with population size.

 method_selection